 As you engage in that process, you see yourself actually change.
 That’s when the power shame has over you breaks.

-You still feel guilty for doing those things you’ve told yourself not to do—for the potential negative consequences of your actions; but along with the guilt, you also have a firm and evolving sense of how to best work with all your compulsions, values, motivations, feelings, interpretations…
+You still feel guilty when you see yourself doing what you’ve told yourself not to do—for the potential negative consequences of your actions; but along with the guilt, you also have a firm and evolving sense of how to best work with all your compulsions, values, motivations, feelings, interpretations…

 No-longer tied to shame, you give yourself the freedom and trust to navigate the grey—to own and work at balancing every shifting aspect of yourself in real time.

-Making that process public holds you accountable to it, which solidifies your progress so it’s never lost despite the limitations you know still lay ahead for you to face in turn.
+Making that process public holds you accountable to it, which solidifies your progress so it’s never lost despite the limitations you know you still must face in turn.

 That sounds like the opposite of shame to me.
 And the results are the opposite as well.